-Scientific Community Engagement Fundamentals (CEF) is offered on a quarterly basis and general registration for the Fall 2022 sessions is now open.
-You can pre-register for future sessions of CEF (as well as other CSCCE courses) here and email us at email@example.com with any questions.
+Scientific Community Engagement Fundamentals (CEF) is offered on a quarterly basis.
+The fall 2022 session is sold out.
+You can pre-register for future sessions of CEF (as well as other CSCCE courses) here and email us at firstname.lastname@example.org with any questions.

 Scientific Community Engagement Fundamentals is an eight-week course designed to offer new or existing community managers core frameworks and vocabulary to describe their community’s purpose, refine or create strategic programming to engage community members around their shared goals, and identify ways to lower barriers to member participation.
 While the content is designed for any level of learner, it should not be thought of as a “beginner” course.
 Rather, it is intended to create common ground so that scientific community managers can converse across disciplines, more efficiently learn from one another, and build successful engagement strategies that are grounded in theory.

 Each week, participants will meet virtually (using Zoom) for a 90 minute lesson and a 90 minute Co-Lab.
 While lessons will involve structured presentations and activities, Co-Lab time is for discussion, reporting out, and seeking feedback from instructors and fellow learners.

 Each week will also include approximately 90 minutes of homework, for a total time commitment of 4.5 hours per week.

 Graduation from the course requires regular attendance and the presentation of a graduation poster during the final Co-Lab.

 Before the course begins, we host a virtual social hour for all participants to find out about their instructors and fellow learners.